1 dead in Portland after Trump supporters, protesters clash

 "This violence is completely unacceptable and we are working diligently to find and apprehend the individual or individuals responsible,” Chief Chuck Lovell said.

 In the two hours following the shooting, protesters gathered downtown and there was sporadic fighting and vandalism, police said.
-Some gave speeches in Lownsdale Square Park before the protest petered out.
 Ten people were arrested, police said.

 The caravan had arrived downtown just as a planned protest was getting underway.
 The chaotic scene came two days after Trump invoked Portland as a liberal city overrun with violence in a speech at the Republican National Convention as part of his “law and order” re-election campaign theme.
 The caravan marked the third Saturday in a row that Trump supporters have rallied in the city.